The following solution explains all of the fields of General Information on the Tenancy Record:

 Subsidy?: Indicates if the Tenant is eligible for a subsidy in transitional housing (Victoria Only).

 Exp.
 Exit Date: If the Tenancy is short-term or you know the date the Tenant will be vacating the Room, enter the Expected Exit Date in this field.

 Last Inspection & Next Inspection: Enter the Last Inspection Date, and next Inspection date (when known).

-Rent Review Date: Enter the date the Tenancy will undergo a Rent Review.
-This field is used in Word Merges to advise Tenants of upcoming Rent Reviews.
+Last Rent Review and Next Rent Review Dates: The dates the Tenancy will undergo a Rent Review.
+These fields are used in Word Merges to advise Tenants of upcoming Rent Reviews.

 Tenancy Manager: Is used to identify the Manager of the Tenancy.
 Select the Tenancy manager from the drop down list.
 Tenancy Managers are added/removed via the Tenancies Sub-Menu> Tenancy Managers screen.

 Program: Will default to the program entered on the Property record, if applicable.